 Customer Support

-AI chatbot for repetitive customer support questions, FAQs, and routine self-service resolutions
+AI for repetitive customer support questions, FAQs, and grounded self-service resolutions

-Deploy an AI chatbot grounded in company FAQs, help-center content, product pages, manuals, PDFs, and internal knowledge sources to automatically handle repetitive, low-stakes customer support questions and routine self-service resolutions—such as shipping, returns, order status, account recovery, setup steps, password resets, policy questions, and product troubleshooting—across website chat, helpdesk channels, and in-product support experiences, often deflecting tickets before they need to be created.
+Use AI agents and generative search grounded in company FAQs, help-center content, website pages, product details, manuals, PDFs, and internal knowledge sources to automatically handle repetitive, high-volume, low-stakes customer support questions and routine self-service resolutions—including straightforward email/ticket replies for order status, billing, account access, returns, setup steps, password resets, policy questions, and basic troubleshooting—across website search/chat, helpdesk channels, in-product support, email/ticket experiences, voice channels, and other support environments, while intentionally escalating emotional, high-risk, low-confidence, or exception cases to human agents so people can focus on moments that need judgment and empathy.

 Why the human is still essential here

-Humans still decide which sources are authoritative, maintain the connected knowledge, define escalation rules and guardrails, decide which low-stakes workflows are safe to automate, monitor answer quality, and step in for nuanced, sensitive, low-confidence, or exception cases that require judgment and empathy.
+Humans still decide which sources are authoritative, maintain the connected knowledge, define escalation rules and guardrails, decide which requests are safe to automate, monitor answer quality, and step in for nuanced, sensitive, emotionally important, low-confidence, or exception cases that require judgment and empathy.

 How people use this